AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/MixedConstructs/While_If4/tc.rst

 Exercise a three way If statement within a While loop
 ======================================================

-Exercise a three way If statement within a While loop.
+Exercise a three-way If statement within a While loop.

 Check cases where